I’m here to present you with lots of delicious and easy ways to eat more vegetables!

 Capitalize on salads

 This may be the most obvious way yet, but salads are such an easy way to eat more vegetables.
-Whether you have a simple side salad with your lunch or dinner, or make a big salad meal, the options are endless.

 Plus, you can customize them to your taste preferences all the way down to the dressing and really make them your own.